noiseprotocol/noise_spec/noise.md

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
-Implementations must carefully follow the rules for incrementing nonces.
+Implementations must carefully follow the rules for nonces.

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted data.
-Otherwise replay of a handshake message could trigger a catastrophic key reuse.
+Otherwise replay of a handshake message could trigger catastrophic key reuse.
 This is one rationale behind the patterns in Section 6.

- * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify a single combination of handshake pattern, DH parameters, and symmetric crypto parameters for every key it's used with (whether ephemeral key pair or static key pair).
-If the same secret key was used in different protocol executions with the same handshake name but a different sequence of cryptographic operations then bad interactions could occur between the executions.
+ * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern, DH parameters, and symmetric crypto parameters for every key it's used with (whether ephemeral key pair or static key pair).
+If the same secret key was reused with the same handshake name but a different set of cryptographic operations then bad interactions could occur.

  * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same